h33h33/h33h33.github.io-/README.md

     Exactly like this.
     </block>
     ```
-  * Thoughts uses [highlight.js](https://highlightjs.org/) for no-configuration syntax highlighting in code blocks.
+  * Thoughts uses [highlight.js](https://highlightjs.org/) for automatic syntax highlighting in code blocks.
 If you don't want this, simply remove it by modifying the default CSS.
 * Links
   * Links are automatically linkified if they start with `http://` or `https://`, and the "h" has a space in front of it